ESL Questions About Bats

 the act of spreading or scattering something more widely

-See also ESL Questions About Dinosaurs
+See also ESL Questions About Toads

 You can use these words to expand your vocabulary and deepen your understanding of bats.
 Whether you’re interested in their unique adaptations, their ecological importance, or their conservation, bats are a captivating subject for further exploration.